 General Machinist Buffs & Abilities

-Before we proceed with our FFXIV Machinist rotation guide on how these actions come together, we must first look at its job gauge.
+Before we proceed with our Machinist guide on how these actions come together, we must first look at its job gauge.
 Machinist has two gauges: the Heat Gauge & the Battery Gauge.
-The bar on top shows the amount of Heat you’ve accumulated along with the duration of Hypercharge.
+The bar on top shows the amount of Heat you’ve accumulated, along with the duration of the Hypercharge.
 The one underneath it shows you how much battery power is amassed during a fight while simultaneously displaying your summon duration.

-The former allows the usage of actions such as Hyperchage, while the latter allows you to place your turret and later on summon the Automaton Queen in battle.
+The former allows the usage of actions such as Hyperchage, while the latter allows you to place your turret and summon the Automaton Queen in battle later on.

 Understanding The Combat